crmepham/spring-boot-template/README.md

 ### Database setup and migration
 Database configuration is defined in the `application.yml` file in the `backend` application.
 It initially expects the database `template`, user `template` and password `template` to have been created.
 Database migration is performed using `Flyway`.
 The migration scripts must be created in the backend application `resources/db/migration` directory.

+### Resource Bundler Maven plugin
+This plugin automatically minifies and bundles any `Javascript` and `CSS` files it finds under the `resources/static` directory.
+Learn more about it here: https://github.com/crmepham/resource-bundler-maven-plugin.

 ## Technologies
 1. Spring Boot 2.1.8.RELEASE
 2. Java 12